 What happens if you don’t lock the cell in this formula?

 If you don’t lock the cell you want to remain the same for all the formulas, you will face the DIV/O!
-Error, which displays when the value of the cell you want to divide from is equal to zero or is not a number at all.
+Error, which displays when the value of the cell you want to divide from equals zero or is not a number at all.
 Read more on Excel Formula Errors and why they occur.

 Divide with Paste Special option